HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

   language: python
   name: heasoft
 mystnb:
-  execution_allow_errors: true
+  execution_allow_errors: false
-title: Getting Started with HEASoftpy
+title: Getting Started with HEASoftPy
 ---

 # Getting Started with HEASoftPy
+This tutorial provides a quick-start guide to using `heasoftpy`, a Python wrapper for the high-energy astrophysics software HEASoft.

 ## Learning Goals
-This tutorial provides a quick-start guide to using `heasoftpy`, a Python wrapper for the high-energy astrophysics software HEASoft.

 By the end of this tutorial, you will:

-- Understand the basic usage of heasoftpy and the different ways of calling HEASoft tasks.
+- Understand the basic usage of HEASoftPy and the different ways of calling HEASoft tasks.
-- Learn about the additional options for running pipelines and parallel jobs.
+- Learn about additional options for running pipelines and parallel jobs.

 ## Introduction
-`heasoftpy` is a Python wrapper around the legacy high energy software suite `HEASoft`, which supports analysis for many active and past NASA X-ray and Gamma-ray missions; it allows HEASoft tools to be called from Python scripts, interactive iPython sessions, or Jupyter Notebooks.
+`heasoftpy` is a Python wrapper around the legacy high-energy software suite HEASoft, which supports analysis for many active and past NASA X-ray and Gamma-ray missions; it allows HEASoft tools to be called from Python scripts, interactive iPython sessions, or Jupyter Notebooks.

 This tutorial presents a walk through the main features of `heasoftpy`.